The time to create an NFT marketplace website is now. People spend billions of dollars on fancy digital assets, so why not build a business out of it?

 What do I mean?
 Well, the storefront of your marketplace will probably run on a server as a web application with a database hooked into smart contracts (deployed to a blockchain).
 Plus, you’ll need to upload apps into the App Store and Google Play and go through a rigorous verification process with Apple and Google before the apps become available for the general public.

-As for DevOps, it’s just a set of developer technologies and frameworks that simplify their work, automatically taking care of such mundane tasks as continuously preparing new test and product versions of the product, etc. Put simply, DevOps lets the team focus on adding features and fixing issues instead of wasting it on the pretty simple but necessary stuff.
+As for DevOps, it’s just a set of developer technologies and frameworks that simplify their work, automatically taking care of such mundane tasks as continuously preparing new test and product versions of the product, etc. Put simply, DevOps lets the team focus on adding features and fixing issues while you make an NFT website instead of wasting time on the pretty simple but necessary stuff.

 5.5 Step #5: Upgrade and maintain